l-you/l-you/README.md

 ###

-<p align="left">I'm a passionate full-stack developer who has been increasing business revenue since 2018.
-Hardened by dealing with tons of legacy code, I have an unbridled desire for innovation and improvement.</p>
+<p align="left">I'm a passionate full-stack developer who has been increasing business revenue since 2018. <br/>Hardened by dealing with tons of legacy code, I have an unbridled desire for innovation and improvement.</p>

 ###